-Welcome to the Center for Orphan Disease Research & Therapy at the University of Pennsylvania
+Welcome to the Orphan Disease Center at the University of Pennsylvania

 Orphan diseases represent a collection of disorders that afflict fewer than 200,000 individuals for any single disease type, yet there are more than 7,000 distinct orphan diseases.

 In the aggregate, over 25 million people in the United States suffer substantial morbidity and mortality from orphan diseases.
 Despite this huge number, research in most disease types has lagged far behind other major areas due to a combination of technological and funding limitations.

 The mission of the Penn Orphan Disease Center is to improve the quality of life for those afflicted with rare diseases through the development of highly effective, innovative therapies.
 We will emphasize platform technologies that can be deployed with a high probability of success across a range of diseases for which there is substantial unmet need without consideration of disease prevalence.
 The Center will strive to assure access of these novel therapies to all affected populations.

 The focus of the Center lies in partnership and leveraging of resources:

 - Uniting investigators and clinicians within Penn and multiple institutions who are committed to treating and curing orphan disorders/diseases.
 Click here to see profiles of some of our outstanding faculty.